yoni206/ar-class-2022-hw1/README.md

 python3 sat_solver.py benchmarks/example1.cnf dpll
 ```
 In both cases, the result should be `sat`.
-No other output is allwoed, as the implementation will be tested using scripts.
+No other output is allowed, as the implementation will be tested using scripts.

 The directory `benchmarks` includes several cnf files as examples.
 Your implementation will be tested on a super-set of these benchmarks.